How do I use Text Encryption?

 It is important that the header (DLP BEGIN MSG) and footer (DLP END MSG) sections are included when dealing with the encrypted text block.

-If your workstation is managed by an Enterprise Server and encryption key stream lining is enabled, then you will not see the dialog requesting an encryption key or password as your encryption key will be selected automatically for you.
+If your workstation is managed by an EEE Server and encryption key stream lining is enabled, then you will not see the dialog requesting an encryption key or password as your encryption key will be selected automatically for you.

 Keywords: webmail, yahoo, msn, hotmail, gmail, office365, word, office, notepad, thunderbird